runpod/docs/docs/serverless/endpoints/endpoint-configurations.md

 #### Execution timeout

 The maximum time a job can run before automatic termination.
 This prevents runaway jobs from consuming excessive resources.
-You can disable this setting, but we highly recommend keeping it enabled.
+You can turn off this setting, but we highly recommend keeping it on.

 - **Default**: 600 seconds (10 minutes)
 - **Maximum**: 24 hours (can be extended using job TTL)